ngantukcuy/zr-ux/README.md

 The name **Zero Reflect (ZR)** must not be used to imply authority over forks.
 Outcomes are always owned by users.

+## Licensing Note

+This UX layer follows the ZR governance model.

+Code usage is governed by the open-source license.
+System-level usage and implementation scopes are described separately.

+See:
+- GOVERNANCE.md
+- NOTICE.md
+- LICENSE-CLASSES.md